ZephyrCloudIO/zephyr-documentation/docs/how-to/dependency-management.md

 ### Basic Usage

-Add a `zephyr:dependencies` field to your `package.json` to specify remote applications your module depends on:
+Add a `zephyr:dependencies` field to your `package.json` to specify remote applications your module depends on (more examples provided below):

 ```json title="package.json"
 {